 Examine international water resources as relates to mega-dam projects, ecology and biodiversity, cultural ecology, economics, sustainable development, and regional politics.

-Live with home-stay families in a Tibetan community in northwest Yunnan and in Catholic and Buddhist villages along the Mekong River in Laos
+Live with homestay families in a Tibetan community in northwest Yunnan and in rural villages along the Mekong River in Laos.

 Independent Study Project (ISP)

-Build basic proficiency in Mandarin and Laos languages, while exploring the linguistic traditions of ethnic minorities and the migration
+Build basic proficiency in Mandarin and Lao languages, while exploring the linguistic traditions of ethnic minorities groups.

-Hop on buses, trains, tuk-tuks, boats, trucks and your own two feet to explore the region overland -- from the high mountain passes of the Himalaya to the jungles of Laos
+Hop on buses, trains, tuk-tuks, boats, trucks and your own two feet to explore the region overland - from the high mountain passes of the Himalayas to the jungles and floodplains of Laos.